Iron Man Logo

 Iron Man Emblem

-Each element of the logo is executed in a restrained style – strict, with a small number of broken or curved lines.
-Everything is extremely rigid and sharp to emphasize the character’s inflexibility.
-Even the inscriptions are made with a metallic shine – by the image of Iron Man.
+Each element of the logo is executed in a restrained, strict style, with few broken or curved lines.
+Everything is extremely rigid and sharp, emphasizing the character’s inflexibility.
+Even the inscriptions have a metallic sheen and feature Iron Man’s image.

 Iron Man Symbol

-The color of the logos is associated with the type of font: to emphasize iron, artists chose rusty shades of red, brown, and orange, combining them with classic black and white.
+The color of the logos is associated with the font type: to emphasize iron, artists chose rusty shades of red, brown, and orange, combining them with classic black and white.

 Video